jingwei/krati/README.md

 Krati is a simple persistent data store with very low latency and high throughput.
 It is designed for easy integration with read-write-intensive applications with little effort in tuning configuration, performance and JVM garbage collection.

-### Homepage:

-Find out more about Krati at: http://sna-projects.com/krati

 ### License:

 Apache Public License (APL) 2.0